supahcraig/redpanda_basics/DR/Shadowing/README.md

 Once you run it, the console page will turn into a button allowing you to further configure shadowing.
 You can do a lot from the console "wizard," but not everything.
 At the time of this writing, you cannot configure schema registry replication from the console, you must do it via rpk.

-**NOTE:**  I have not set it up for TLS yet, as this doesn't yet work in BYOC and I have not bothered to set up TLS on a SH cluster.
+**NOTE:**  I have not set it up for TLS yet, as this doesn't yet work in BYOC and I have not taken the time to set up TLS on a SH cluster.

 ---